 Introduces students to the theory and practice needed to write stories for the digital newsroom.
 Students explore tools of RSS, blogging, mapping, photography, audio and slide production.
-Prerequisite: ENG 299, WRT 200, COM 299 or permission of the instructor.

 COM 307 Studies in Film (3)

 How do films work?
 Critical survey of several narrative films in their historical context and exploration of filmmaking techniques - acting, directing, editing, screenwriting and other related topics - as a means of developing tools for analyzing films as art, popular culture and socio-political commentary.